National Lottery Community Fund: Funding

+In 2012, the fund granted £217 million to a new body, Big Local Trust, as an endowment to be spent over the next 15 years.
+This money – and a further £67 million of investment income – was distributed to 150 groups of residents of local areas; each group was promised at least £1 million.

 Accountability

 The Department for Culture, Media and Sport (DCMS) has overall responsibility for the National Lottery, and The National Lottery Community Fund receives policy and financial directions from the Office for Civil Society within DCMS, alongside the devolved governments of Northern Ireland, Scotland and Wales.

 Structure

 The strategic direction of The National Lottery Community Fund is decided by a board made up of a chair and nine members.
-The Fund's decision-making on grants is devolved to country committees for each of the four UK countries – England, Wales, Scotland and Northern Ireland.
+The Fund's decision-making on grants is devolved to country committees for each of the four UK countries – England, Wales, Scotland and Northern Ireland, as well as a UK-wide committee for cross-country projects.
 The chairs of these country committees sit on the main board.
 Each of the four countries runs their own funding programmes, based on particular priorities and needs.

-The interim chair of The National Lottery Community Fund is Paul Sweeney.
+The chair of The National Lottery Community Fund is Dame Julia Cleverdon.
 The day-to-day running of organisation is under the responsibility of a senior management team, made up of the chief executive and nine directors.
 The current chief executive is David Knott.